Cupar: Education

 Cupar is home to one additional needs school, one secondary school, two primary schools, a nursery school and a playgroup.

 Cupar Pre-school Playgroup was opened around 1985.
 As of March 2022, their website shows that they have closed.

 Ferryfield Playgroup was opened in 1967 by Isobel Blair in her home at Ferryfield.
 In 1976, it was moved to building at Castlehill (not to be confused by Castlehill Primary School).

 Westfield Family Nurture Centre was opened in 1981 as part of Castlehill Primary School, but was made independent at some point.
 It is Cupar's only nursery.

 Castlehill Primary School opened to pupils on the present site in 1975 and is located on the town's outskirts.
 It has an enrollment of 420.

-St Columbas R C Primary School was opened in 1965 in millgate.in 2006 they moved to north union street It serves the Catholic community of Cupar and the surrounding area.
-It also enrols non-Catholic pupils.
+St Columbas R C Primary School was opened in 1965 in Millgate. in 2006 they moved to North Union Street, It serves the Catholic community of Cupar and the surrounding area.
+It also enroLls non-Catholic pupils.

 Kilmaron School caters for pupils that have complex additional support needs.
 It was built in 1964, and takes in pupils from the ages of 3–18 years.

 Bell Baxter High School located on Carslogie Road, serves both the town and surrounding villages.
 Bell Baxter was originally situated at Westport between 1890 and 2010.
 In 1962, Bell Baxter started to move to Carslogie Road, with just the senior pupils going at first.
 In 2010, the Westport site was completely closed.
 The school roll was recorded in February 2009 and was estimated at 1620 pupils.

 SRUC Elmwood (formerly Elmwood College) has three main campuses situated in the town and surrounding area.
 The college has been praised as a centre for excellence in golf-related studies and specialising in land-based education.
 Local businesses benefit from the work of the SRUC Rural Business Centre.